Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

 isobaric-isothermal, canonical, and Gibbs ensemble Monte Carlo simulations with Monte Carlo for Complex Chemical Systems (MCCCS) Towhee version 7.1.0.

-The software has been compiled with Python3.5 using the PyCharm Community Edition, and with Python3.4 using the Ubuntu command line.
+The software has been compiled with Python3.5 using the PyCharm Community Edition version 4.5.4, and with Python3.4 using the Ubuntu command line.
 No warnings or weak warnings exist in the current version of the code.

 ###Details